 Because the OpenBSD copyright imposes no conditions beyond those imposed by the Berkeley copyright, OpenBSD can hope to share the same wide distribution and applicability as the Berkeley distributions.
 It follows however, that OpenBSD cannot include material which includes copyrights which are more restrictive than the Berkeley copyright, or must relegate this material to a secondary status, i.e. OpenBSD as a whole is freely redistributable, but some optional components may not be.

 While the overall subject of copyright law is far beyond the scope of this document, some basics are in order.
-Under the current copyright law, copyrights are implicit in the creation of a new work and reside with the creator, unless otherwise assigned.
+Under the current copyright law, copyrights are implicit in the creation of a new work and reside with the creator.
 In general the copyright applies only to the new work, not the material the work was derived from, nor those portions of the derivative material included in the new work.

 Copyright law admits to three general categories of works:

 The fundamental concept is that there is primacy of the copyright, that is a copyright of a derivative work does not affect the rights held by the owner of the copyright of the original work, rather only the part added.
 Likewise the copyright of a compilation does not affect the rights of the owner of the included works, only the compilation as an entity.